uktrade/jupyters3/README.md

 - Requests to S3 are host-style, using a custom domain for the bucket, rather that path-style.

+- All objects stored in S3 are encrypted with `AES256` encryption.
+This is not configurable: it is not possible to turn this off or to encrypt using a specific KMS key.

 - AWS roles are not supported, although this may change.